-The research landscape of ZU is based on focal research points and topics that have developed successfully over many years are by now largely established.
+The research landscape at ZU is based on research focuses and topics that have developed successfully over many years and are now largely established.

-Among these are, in particular, research projects on Family businesses, Decision making, Financial systems, Cultural production, Leadership, Innovation, Globalization, Digitalization, Consumption and consumer behavior, Media, Mobility, Sustainability, Political institutions, Formation of political will, Administration 4.0, Public management.
+These include, in particular, research projects on Family businesses, Decision making, Financial systems, Cultural production, Leadership, Innovation, Globalization, Digitalization, Consumption and consumer behavior, Media, Mobility, Sustainability, Political institutions, Formation of political will, Administration 4.0 and Public management.

-As an institution aware of its social responsibility, ZU is paying particular attention to two fundamental social transformations, which can be seen both as the central framing conditions for almost every economic, social and humanistic academic research project.
-On the one hand is a critical analysis of the consequences of the dynamic process of globalization and on the other a concern with digitalization that has penetrated every area of life and everyday routine.
-As part of its research, ZU wishes to take on responsibility for the social handling of these central topics.
+As an institution aware of its social responsibility, ZU pays special attention to two fundamental social transformations, which at the same time can be seen as central framework conditions of almost any research in economics, social sciences and humanities: On the one hand, it is a matter of dealing with the consequences of the dynamic process of globalization and, on the other hand, a concern with the effects of digitalization permeating all areas of life and everyday life.
+Within the framework of of its research, ZU wishes to take responsibility for how society deals with these central issues.

-Numerous other other research topics linked to Chairs are embedded in the specialist departments and form part of the department-specific strategies.
-With regard to social responsibility of research, the general conditions of globalization and digitalization also have an important part to play here.
-Given a corresponding performance and presence, there is also a possibility for these topics to move up and become a research cluster.
-Currently, for example, this affects the research topic of sustainability, for which the European Center for Sustainability Research already exists, where many externally funded joint projects have been secured, carried out and successfully completed.
+Numerous other chair-related research topics are established in the departments and are part of the department-specific strategies.
+The framework conditions of globalization and digitalization also play an important role here with regard to the social responsibility of research.
+For these research topics, there is the possibility of advancing to the rank of a research cluster, provided that they have a corresponding performance and presence.
+Currently, for example, this applies to the research topic of sustainability, for which the European Center for Sustainability Research already exists, at which several third-party funded collaborative projects have been acquired, carried out and successfully completed.

-Both within and in addition to the research clusters, different research topics are frequently worked on as part of externally funded research projects - both as single and also as joint projects, which are promoted particularly by the German Research Association (Deutsche Forschungsgemeinschaft, DFG), various Federal German ministries, the European Commission and also the largest academic research funding foundations.
+Both in the research clusters and beyond, various research topics are often dealt with within the framework of externally funded research projects - both in individual projects and in collaborative projects, which are funded in particular by the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG), various federal ministries, the European Commission and the largest academic research funding foundations.
 Research cooperations